-Now that I live in the Pacific Northwest, British Columbia (arguably one of the most beautiful Canadian provinces) is a quick 45 minute drive away!
-My boyfriend and I have been taking advantage of this by going to Canucks games, exploring Vancouver, and enjoying as much of Canada’s natural beauty as we possibly can!
+Now that I live in the Pacific Northwest, British Columbia is a quick 45 minute drive away.
+My boyfriend and I have been taking advantage of this by going to Canucks games, exploring Vancouver, and enjoying as much of Canada’s natural beauty as we possibly can, including some of Canada’s National Parks.

 Banff National Park